 the LORD opened the young man’s eyes.
 The prophet Elijah performed seven known miracles.
 And his disciple Elisha performed 15.
 Read more »

 horses and chariots of fire.
-Horses and chariots come up four times during the ministry of the great prophet Elisha.
+Horses and chariots appear in the Old Testament.
+They are not a natural phenomenon of the time-space continuum.
 What are they?
 Read more »

 VERSE 18.
 When they came down to him, Elisha prayed to the LORD, and said, “Please strike this people with blindness.”
 He struck them with blindness according to Elisha’s word.